Jemoka/blag/content/posts/KBhfilesystem.md

 ### internal fragmentation {#internal-fragmentation}

 A file can be no less than a single [block](#block) of text.
-As in, the files ha

 ### external fragmentation {#external-fragmentation}

-"no space is available even if the space in aggregate"
+"no space is available even if the space in aggregate is available"

 ## models of storage {#models-of-storage}